KavrakiLab/hyperplan/README.md

 Find planner configuration that optimizes speed of geometric planning for the Fetch arm and torso using 10 scenes and corresponding motion planning queries:

-    # run the following line for every compute node where you have more than 1 worker running
-    if [ `rostopic list |wc -l` == 0 ]; then roscore; fi &
-    ./scripts/hyperplan.py --n_workers 10 --shared_directory /some/network/drive --backend robowflex examples/fetch &
-    # repeat 9 times on worker nodes:
-    ./scripts/hyperplan.py --worker --n_workers 10 --shared_directory /some/network/drive --backend robowflex examples/fetch
+    ./examples/robowflex_speed.sh

-Note the format in the example directory:
+Note the format in the `examples/fetch` directory:

 - There is an equal number of scene and motion planning request YAML files.
 The scenes are all the files that match the glob pattern `*scene*.yaml`, while the requests are the files that `*request*.yaml`.
 The aggregate performance across all the planning problems is optimized.
 - The `ompl_planning.yaml` file is a minimal template of the `ompl_planning.yaml` file that is normally found in the `<robot>_moveit_config` package for a robot.
 The only things you'd have to change for a different robot are the planning group and the projection.